Table of Contents

 Chapter 15 – How to talk about what goes on.

-Chapter 16 – How to talk about a Variety of Personal Characteristics.
+Chapter 16 – How to Talk about a Variety of Personal Characteristics.

-Chapter 17 – How to check your progress: Comprehensive test III
+Chapter 17 – How to check your progress: Comprehensive Test III

-By now we don’t need to tell you what you’ll find in this chapter, do we?
+By now, we don’t need to tell you what you’ll find in this chapter, do we?

 Chapter 18 – How to check your standing as an amateur etymologist

-The majority of the chapters in Lewis’ book begin with teaser questions; this chapter answers them.
+Most of the chapters in Lewis’ book begin with teaser questions; this chapter answers them.

-Some notable quotes from Word Power Made Easy
+Some Notable Quotes from Word Power Made Easy

 - Successful people have superior vocabularies.